MoOx/postcss-cssnext/docs/content/postcss.md

 With the previous lines you might think that you are going backward by having a more complex boilerplate.
-But if you look carefully, you will notice that you might not be interested by some options.
+But if you look carefully, you will notice that you might not be interested in some options.

 Now that you have the appropriate plugins, here are some examples with some runners and previous default cssnext behavior.